For first time in 124 years, Cheyenne Frontier Days canceled

-CHEYENNE, Wyo. — Cheyenne Frontier Days has been canceled for the first time in its 124-year history due to the coronavirus.
+CHEYENNE, Wyo. — Cheyenne Frontier Days has been canceled for the first time in its 124-year history due to the coronavirus pandemic.

 Cheyenne Mayor Marian Orr said Wednesday that organizers decided the risk of spreading the virus was too great for the more than 140,000 people who visit Cheyenne for Frontier Days.